Frequently Asked Questions

 When you register with us we will offer you the option of sharing your email info with other women registered for the same trip.
 You can communicate with one another about the trip and possibly plan flights together if you are coming from the same area.

 We sure don’t mind giving you some direction as well.
 Give us a shout anytime!

 Is there a possibility to book flights together?

 That is a definite possibility!
 We can share email information (only with your permission) among those who want to connect and possibly book flights together if you happen to be flying out of the same airport.

 Travel insurance, do I really need it?

 We highly recommend it.
 Both Allianz and Travel Guard are well known and reputable companies.
 Reasons to buy travel insurance.
-For reviews and recommendations of some popular travel insurance companies visit Reviews.com.
+We have shared our input about trip insurance on our blog page as well if you'd like to read a little more before making a decision.
+For reviews and recommendations of some popular travel insurance companies visit reviews.com.